darktable-org/dtdocs/content/module-reference/processing-modules/tone-equalizer.md

 2. Adjust the sliders in the [_simple_](#simple-tab) tab or the equalizer graph in the [_advanced_](#advanced-tab) tab to alter the brightness of the underlying image, based on the brightness of the mask.
 Exposure can also be adjusted by scrolling with the mouse while hovering the cursor over the preview image (see [_cursor indicator/control_](#cursor-indicatorcontrol) for details).

    In the simple tab, each slider corresponds to a single brightness zone (EV) in the mask, which can be raised or lowered to adjust the exposure of the image where the mask's brightness lies in that zone.
-Similarly, in the equalizer tab, the horizonal axis of the graph corresponds to the brightness level of the mask, and the vertical axis specifies the required exposure adjustment to pixels where the mask matches that brightness level.
+Similarly, in the equalizer tab, the horizontal axis of the graph corresponds to the brightness level of the mask, and the vertical axis specifies the required exposure adjustment to pixels where the mask matches that brightness level.

 3. The exposure of each pixel of the input image is adjusted using the mask and the equalizer graph.
 For each pixel, the module looks up the brightness of the mask at that point, finds the matching brightness on the horizontal axis of the equalizer graph, and increases or decreases the exposure accordingly (using the vertical axis of the graph).